Absalom Rebels Against David

 Commentary

-In order to show himself in a position of authority, Absalom provides himself a “chariot of horses” and “men to run ahead of him” (vv.
-1-6).
-His plan was to in a simple and subtle way establish himself as a leader of the people of Israel.
-Early each morning he would position himself along the main road leading to Jerusalem.
-This was where disgruntled citizens were expected to bring their complaints to a person of royal position.
-When the person is asked what town he is from and from what tribe of Israel Absalom will assure that person that he has the authority to hear the case.
-Absalom then suggests that if he is appointed judge he will personally see to it that justice is served.
-He implies that he himself and not King David, is best suited to provide them with justice.
-Thus Absalom “stole the hearts” of the men of Israel.
+In order to show himself as a man of authority, Absalom provided himself with “a chariot and horses” and “50 men to run ahead of him” (vv.
+1–6).
+His plan was simple and subtle.
+He wanted to establish himself as a leader in the eyes of the people of Israel.
+Early each morning, he stood beside the main road leading to Jerusalem.
+This was where unhappy citizens would pass as they brought their complaints to someone of royal authority.
+When Absalom asked where they were from, he assured them that their case was valid and deserved to be heard.
+He then suggested that if he were appointed judge, he would personally see that justice was done.
+In this way, he implied that he, not King David, was the one who truly cared.
+Through flattery and false concern, Absalom “stole the hearts of the men of Israel.”

-After Absalom has lived in Jerusalem for four years he decides that it is time for him to seize the kingdom (vv.
-7-12).
-As a way of masking his true intentions he asks David for permission to go to Hebron (Where David was first appointed king) to fulfill a vow that he had made to the Lord.
-David, apparently unsuspecting, tells his son to “go in peace.”
-Absalom then sends out “secret messengers” to the various tribal territories to tell them that at the “sound of the trumpet” he is to be declared king of Israel.
-A large group of men from Jerusalem, unsuspecting of Absalom’s true intentions, has accompanied him to Hebron.
-He then gets Ahithophel, one of David’s own counselors to join him.
-It is therefore understandable that as Bathsheba’s grandfather he was an enemy of David.
-This evil alliance of Absalom’s ambition and Ahithophel’s advice causes Absalom’s following to increase.
+After Absalom had lived in Jerusalem for four years, he decided the time had come to seize the kingdom (vv.
+7–12).
+To hide his true intentions, he asked David for permission to travel to Hebron, the city where David had first been made king, claiming he needed to fulfill a vow to the Lord.
+David, unaware of the plot, told his son to “go in peace.”
+Absalom then sent out “secret messengers” to the tribes of Israel, instructing them that at the “sound of the trumpet,” he was to be proclaimed king.
+Many men from Jerusalem followed him, not knowing his real purpose.
+Absalom also persuaded Ahithophel, one of David’s trusted counselors, to join him.
+As Bathsheba’s grandfather, Ahithophel held bitterness toward David.
+This dangerous combination of Absalom’s ambition and Ahithophel’s counsel caused the rebellion to grow stronger.

 Application